 - Add the garlic paste or minced garlic, chopped fresh rosemary, dried thyme, and a generous amount of fresh ground black pepper and saute about 2 minutes more.
 Add the onion mixture to the slow cooker.

 - Put 1 cup vegetable broth into the pan you sauteed the vegetables in and simmer over medium heat until it’s reduced by half.
-(Stir in a small amount of mushroom base for extra flavor if you have some.)
+(Stir in a small amount of mushroom base (affiliate link) for extra flavor if you have some.)